 You don’t have to be able to do advanced yoga poses for training, but general familiarity with the practice is important.
 The best thing to do is to just participate in classes at a local yoga studio before our training, and, if possible, take a beginners yoga workshop in preparation.

-No. Some people register for Level One and find that they have the tools they need to introduce yoga to the children in their lives.
+Some people register for Part One (Foundations) and find that they have the tools they need to introduce yoga to the children in their lives.

-Many participants do eventually participate in all three levels, but there is no timeline for completion and no requirement to take all 3 levels unless you are hoping to become certified.
+Many participants do participate in all levels, but there is no requirement unless you are hoping to become certified.

-Level One training covers the most essential aspects of sharing yoga and mindfulness with children safely and effectively, in a trauma informed manner.
+Part One (Foundations) training covers the most essential aspects of sharing yoga and mindfulness with children safely and effectively, in a trauma informed manner.

 You’ll learn our five element methodology of connect, breathe, move, focus and relax, and how to use practices within each of these elements to cultivate self-awareness, resilience and joy in children and teens.